 Our school has Enhanced Learning Provision (ELP) for children with Physical Difficulties (PD) and Medical Needs.
 There are 14 places available within the ELP, which covers the full primary age range, and these are allocated by Croydon's Special Educational Needs (SEN) Team.
-Further information about the council's SEN provision and the process for children being given a place within an ELP, can be found in the Local Authority primary brochure.
+Further information about the council's SEN provision and the process for children being given a place within an ELP, can be found in the Local Authority primary brochure or by contacting the Croydon Special Educational Needs Service on 020 8604 7263 or via senenquiries@croydon.gov.uk.
 The places in the ELP are additional to those provided in the main school, and do not impact on the places available in the main school (as determined by the school's published admission number).